 5. Decide on your container

 You can create your fairy garden in any kind of container.
-There are tailor-made fairy garden structures which can be as elaborate as fancy dolls houses, or terrariums and vivariums you can purchase.
-Or you can repurpose items such as an old wheelbarrow, wooden crate or even a BBQ.
+There are tailor-made fairy garden structures that can be as elaborate as fancy dolls houses.
+Or there are terrariums and vivariums you can buy.
+Lots of fairy gardeners love to repurpose items such as an old wheelbarrow, wooden crate or even a BBQ.
 The more unusual the container, the more character your fairy garden will have.
+Some fairy garden container ideas include:

 6. Choose a focal point